gtrspctr/CreateFlaskWebserver_Hyper-V/README.md

    - requirements.txt can be found in this repository.
    - Upload with whatever method.
 Github, FTP, whatever.
    - ```pip install -r /path/to/requirements.txt```

-8. TBD...
-Install Apache.
-9. TBD...
-Install wsgi.
+LATER....
+1. Install Apache
+2. Install wsgi